 Traumatic Brain Injury lawyers also help their clients by gathering evidence and preparing for settlement negotiations or court appearances when necessary.

 One of the first defenses that another party offers is that a TBI is due to a previously existing medical condition.
 To combat their defense, a TBI attorney will gather evidence, including:

-The attorney you hire will investigate the accident that led to your traumatic brain injury and determine the party who bears liability.
-We utilize all the resources we have available to locate relevant evidence to build your claim for the insurance company, and if necessary, a lawsuit.
+An experienced traumatic brain injury attorney will investigate the accident that led to your brain injury and determine the party who bears liability.
+We utilize all the resources we have available to locate relevant evidence to build your claim for the insurance company and if necessary, a lawsuit.

 This is money intended to compensate a victim for losses suffered in an accident case.
 For someone who has suffered a traumatic brain injury, the damages can be considerable.
 Damages generally fall into two categories, economic and non-economic.
 Both can be sought in an insurance claim.
 Punitive damages are only available through a lawsuit.